AshutoshSundresh/AshutoshSundresh/README.md

 # Hi there, I'm [Ashutosh Sundresh](https://ashutoshsundresh.com/) 👋

-I'm an undergraduate student at UCLA, majoring in Computer Science (class of 2028).
+I'm an undergraduate student at UCLA, majoring in Computer Science.
 Feel free to explore my profile to see what I work on, and contribute if you’re interested!

 ## 🔭 My projects